InfoMusCP/PyEyesWeb/README.md

 ## Overview

 Movement analysis involves extracting meaningful features from high-dimensional spatiotemporal data.
-InfoMove provides computational methods to quantify movement characteristics at multiple levels, from basic kinematics to complex coordination patterns.
+PyEyesWeb provides computational methods to quantify movement characteristics at multiple levels, from basic kinematics to complex coordination patterns.

 At the moment, this toolkit addresses four key movement qualities:
 - **Smoothness**: Measuring smoothness and control with SPARC and jerk-based metrics